-14. Approval of the education faculty.
-The student shall be notified in writing of his/her acceptance.
+When the student has met the above criteria and the education faculty has approved, the student shall be notified in writing of his/her acceptance.
 Students who fail to meet the criteria described above upon initial application must meet all admission requirements within one year after completion of lower-division education coursework.